 Departmental Honors: A minimum grade average of B in physics courses is required of all honors candidates.
 To be eligible for departmental honors, a student must also complete either a semester of senior thesis (PHYS 0705) or one additional elective beyond those required.
 Honors in physics are awarded on the basis of excellent senior work combined with depth and excellence of coursework in physics.
 A student's overall accomplishments in the department, including teaching assistantships and leadership, are also considered in the awarding of honors.

 Required for the Minor in Physics for students matriculating in Fall of 2010 and beyond: The minor in physics consists of at least six PHYS courses, at least three of which must be at the 0200 level or above, and at least four of which must be taken at Middlebury College.

 Pre-Engineering: Some students study physics with the intent of eventually doing engineering, either through a dual degree or in graduate school.
-Students who pursue a physics major en route to a 3-2 engineering degree (in which the Middlebury component is completed after the junior year) take the same eight-course sequence outlined above, and one elective chosen from physics courses at the 0200, 0300, or 0400 level; they also must complete a one-unit senior project (PHYS 0704).
+Students who pursue a physics major en route to a 3-2 engineering degree (in which the Middlebury component is completed after the junior year) take the same eight-course sequence outlined above, with one elective chosen from physics courses at the 0200, 0300, or 0400 level; they also must complete a one-unit senior project (PHYS 0704).
 Four-year pre-engineering students (those who return to Middlebury for the senior year) take the normal physics major and choose electives in consultation with the pre-engineering advisor.